tripartiteOS/tripartiteOS/README.md

 #### ░░░░░░░░░The triple-era OS░░░░░░░░░
 - 16-bit software?
 32-bit?
 64-bit? tripartiteOS runs all of them!
 - Fully DOS-compatible — flawlessly runs DOS programs as if you were running under a real DOS!

+You'll probably want more DOS tools and drivers, so check out [THIRD_PARTY.md](https://github.com/ProximalElk6186/tripartiteOS/blob/main/THIRD_PARTY.md) for a list of software included with official builds of tripartiteOS.
 ### Why choosing between eras?
 Have them all!
 tripartiteOS flawlessly runs programs from the 80's, 90's and current day.
 ### Coordinate all programs no matter their age!